05.08.25

 Avoid these toxic foods!

-While not every case of gastroenteritis can be prevented, there are several steps you can take to reduce your dog’s risk:
+While gastro can’t be totally prevented, there are several steps you can take to reduce your dog’s risk:

-• Prevent access to spoiled or contaminated items – stop your dog from scavenging, drinking from puddles, or eating unknown objects while out on walks.
+• Stop your dog from scavenging, drinking from puddles, or eating unknown objects while out on walks.

-• Maintain regular parasite control – routine deworming and flea prevention help protect against gastrointestinal parasites.
+• Routine deworming and flea prevention help protect against gastrointestinal parasites.

-• Regular vet check-ups – annual health checks can detect underlying issues that may predispose your dog to gastrointestinal problems.
+• Annual health checks can detect underlying issues that may predispose your dog to gastrointestinal problems.

 In summary…

-Gastroenteritis in dogs is a common condition that can range from mild stomach upset to a more serious illness.
+Gastroenteritis means inflammation of the stomach and intestines.
+It’s surprisingly common, occurring in dogs of all ages and breeds, though puppies and seniors tend to be most at risk.
 Understanding its causes, recognising the signs early, and seeking prompt veterinary care are key to ensuring a good outcome.

 Bow Wow Meow Pet Insurance can help protect you and your dog should an unexpected trip to the vet occur.